luca-penasa/MatchByLisiecki/README.md

 ADDITIONAL NOTES
 ________________

-This repo features some mino chnges to the original version.
+This repo features some minor changes to the original version.

-- It uses cmake For managing th project
+- It uses cmake ror managing the compilation
-- Some missing #include was added for being linux-compilable
+- Some missing #include were added for being linux-compilable